 Darling in the kitchen, basil has a highly aromatic scent.
 It is most likely native to India, but there are around 150 varieties flourishing around the world.
-Its principal medicinal action revolves around the digestive system, as it can relieve flatulence, stomach pains, colic, indigestion, nausea, vomiting, and intestinal worms.
+Its principal medicinal action revolves around the digestive system as it can relieve flatulence, stomach pains, colic, indigestion, nausea, vomiting, and intestinal worms.
 However, it also interacts closely with the nervous system, effectively treating nervous irritability and fatigue.

 Rosemary (Rosmarinus officinalis)

-Aside from smelling wonderful and livening any dish, rosemary has been used since ancient times as an all-around powerhouse for ailments in the head: faulty memory, poor concentration, migraines, stress, and depression.
-But rosemary is an invigorating tonic for an array of other body parts and functions, such as blood circulation, adrenal glands, hair growth, sore muscles, and poor digestion.
+Aside from smelling wonderfully and livening any dish, rosemary has been used since ancient times as an all-around powerhouse for ailments in the head: faulty memory, poor concentration, migraines, stress, and depression.
+But rosemary is also an invigorating tonic for an array of other body parts and functions, such as blood circulation, adrenal glands, hair growth, sore muscles, and poor digestion.